hadley/adv-r/Functionals.md

 vapply(list(), is.numeric, logical(1))
 ```

-Similarly, if the function returns different types or lengths of results, `sapply()` will silently coerce, while `vapply()` will throw an error. `sapply()` is fine for interactive use because you'll normally notice if something went wrong, but it's dangerous when writing functions.
-The following example illustrates a possible problem when extracting the class of columns in data frame: if you falsely assume that class only has one value and use `sapply()` you won't find out about the problem until some future function call gets a list instead of a character vector.
+If the function returns results of different types or lengths, `sapply()` will silently return a list, while `vapply()` will throw an error. `sapply()` is fine for interactive use because you'll normally notice if something went wrong, but it's dangerous when writing functions.

+The following example illustrates a possible problem when extracting the class of columns in data frame: if you falsely assume that class only has one value and use `sapply()` you won't find out about the problem until some future function is given a list instead of a character vector.

 ```R
 df <- data.frame(x = 1:10, y = letters[1:10])